axibase/atsd/rule-engine/notifications/custom-ifttt.md

 The following example demonstrates how to trigger an action in [IFTTT](https://ifttt.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

-This type integration relies on the [IFTTT Webhook](https://ifttt.com/maker_webhooks) trigger.
+This type of integration relies on the [IFTTT Webhook](https://ifttt.com/maker_webhooks) trigger.

 ## Create IFTTT Applet